-The battle of Palo Duro Canyon was a major battle of the Red River War, a miltiary campaign to forcibly move Southern Plains Indians to reservations in the Indian Territory.
+The Battle of Palo Duro Canyon was a major battle of the Red River War, a military campaign to forcibly move Southern Plains Indians to reservations in the Indian Territory.

 Thanks to Erik Barnhill for suggesting this post.
 He had travelled to the area and was dismayed to see markers that describe this tragic event as a “victory.”